tiffany-ari/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card.md

 Precision: 0.7255 | Recall: 0.6321 | F1: 0.6756

 ## Ethical Considerations
-This model uses a census dataset, and may be contain biases.
+This model uses a census dataset, and may contain biases.

 ## Caveats and Recommendations
 The model should continue to be trained and tested to ensure accurancy and reduce any biases.